A Brief History of Cal South

 In 1974, at the Annual General Meeting of the United States Soccer Federation (USSF), Don Greer and others established the United States Youth Soccer Association (USYSA).
-USYSA, at that time, was the youth division of the USSF and was later incorporated in 1984.
-In discussions with Norm Nielsen, Mr. Greer expressed the desire to start youth soccer associations in their own right.
+At that time, USYSA was the youth division of the USSF and was incorporated later in 1984.
+In discussions with Norm Nielsen, Greer expressed the desire to start youth soccer associations in their own right.
 With this encouragement, Mr. Nielsen helped establish CAL SOUTH under the USSF/USYSA affiliation with 5,000 players.
 Four charter organizations comprised the fledgling association: CSL Jrs.
 Soccer League, PSL Jrs.
 Soccer League, Golden State Soccer League, and West Valley Soccer League.

-1979 saw the incorporation of CAL SOUTH and by 1980 the membership had grown to 32,000 players.
+The year 1979 saw the incorporation of Cal South, and by 1980 the membership had grown to 32,000 players.
 By 1990 membership had grown to 62,000 players.
-Throughout the 1990's, interest in youth soccer continued to accelerate (encouraged in part by the 1994 World Cup) such that, by 2000 the Cal South membership was about 96,000 players.
+Throughout the '90s, interest in youth soccer continued to accelerate (encouraged in part by the 1994 World Cup) so much that, by 2000, the Cal South membership was at 96,000 players.
 Cal South continues to bring in new affiliate member leagues and clubs -- over 280 in all through fall 2012 -- with a current total membership of around 156,000 players, both youth and adult playing on over 11,000 registered teams.
 Cal South also has over 30,000 coaches, administrators, and referees in its registered membership.

 From its initial establishment in 1974, the annual operation budget for the Association has grown from less than about $25,000 to its current level of $3 million.
 Also, the necessity for a state office was realized and was first established in District 5 in June 1978, where it remained for four years.
 Prior to that, an administrative office was maintained in the home of Hope Weaver, Cal South Office Manager.
 In November 1982, the office was moved to a new facility in Anaheim, and remained in Anaheim until 1999, when the Association purchased its current 6,500 square foot facility in Fullerton.